greenm01/vb4x/docs/vb4x_specs.md

 Asset construction, repair, and tech upgrades are performed at planetary and orbital shipyards.
 Construction capacity at the yard is limited by the colony's total production capacity value, regardless of PP in the Empire's treasury.

-All military ship assets may be upgraded with weapons tech unless otherwise specified.
-Ground units and planetary shields are not.
+Military ships may be upgraded with weapons tech unless otherwise specified.
+Ground units and planetary shields may not.

 Orbital shipyards stationed in uninhabited gas systems are limited by the mining capacity of the system.

 The number of turns required to construct an asset, unless otherwise specified, is equal to the PC times 0.5 (rounded down).
-They remain docked in the shipyard through the construction period.
-If the yard is destroyed, the assets are destroyed along with the PP invested.
+Assets remain docked in the shipyard through the construction period.
+If the yard is destroyed, the uncomissioned assets are destroyed along with the PP invested.

 The act of raising Armies and Space Marines, building Ground Betteries, and installing Planetary Shields does not require a shipyard.